visualizenews/corona/index.markdown

   image: "/uploads/ 2020/03/07/ambulance.png"
   hidden: false
 - template: text-blocks
-  title: But China was already fighting the virus
-  image: "/uploads/ 2020/03/07/chinese_gi.png"
-  text_block: "Official statements by the Chinese government to the World Health Organisation
-    reported that the first confirmed case had been diagnosed on **December 8**.
-However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.\n\nWhether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world. \n\nAs of today, China's case history is **the world's major benchmark** in terms of epidemiological data and timeline, and the main one experts are relying on to make forecasts and predictions."
-  hidden: false
-- template: text-blocks
   title: Things seemed under control, until February 24
   image: "/uploads/ 2020/03/07/map.png"
   text_block: |-